US: Endangered fish on upswing in Colorado River basin

 The fish once had a broader range, but the construction of the Flaming Gorge Dam in Wyoming and Hoover Dam on the Nevada-Arizona border led to two other populations becoming extinct.
 An eighth documented population in Dinosaur National Monument also is considered gone.

-The U.S. Fish and Wildlife Service also is considering reclassifying another endangered fish that calls the Colorado River home to endangered.
+The U.S. Fish and Wildlife Service also is considering reclassifying another endangered fish that calls the Colorado River home to threatened.
 Chart was unsure when that proposal on the razorback sucker will be available for public comment.

-Note: This story has been corrected to say the U.S. Fish and Wildlife Service is considering reclassifying razorback sucker fish to threatened, not endangered.